nysenate/NYSenate.gov-Website-D9/web/modules/contrib/file_mdm/README.md

 This ensures that all dependencies get downloaded as well, with the appropriate release level.

-* Drupal 9.2.x and higher
+* Drupal 9.3.x and higher or 10.0.x and higher

 ## Installing